First tech post, yay!

 @import "src/app/modules/shared/components/date-time/date-time.component"

-Now, TypeScript provides a solution, inside tsconfig.json file you have a “path” option that allows to declaring “path aliases”, this way you can short them significantly.
-The route provided inside the path is relative to the baseUrl configuration of the same file.
+TypeScript provides a solution.
+Inside the tsconfig.json file, you have a paths option that lets you declare path aliases and shorten imports significantly.
+The route provided inside the path is relative to the baseUrl configuration in the same file.

 {